Where to find hatching eggs for sale.

 • Are customers generally happy?
 Great.
 If there is an obvious history of dissatisfaction, find somewhere else.

-Some reliable sources of hatching eggs and chicks for sale in the UK.
+Reliable sources of hatching eggs and chicks for sale in the UK.

 An egg-shaped Union Jack.

-Helen has a number of different breeds and sells hatching eggs, chicks and adults of each.
+Helen has a number of different breeds and has hatching eggs for sale, and chicks and adults of each.
 Her eggs are immaculate, and her chicks and hens kept in the cleanest, free range conditions within her orchards.

 An egg-shaped Union Jack.